twilio/twilio-salesforce/docs/usage/twiml.rst

    <Response>

-Sometimes you'll want to set properties beyond what's covered in the constructor (outlined in the :doc:`complete reference </api/twiml>`).
+Sometimes you'll want to set properties beyond what's covered in the constructor.
 In these cases, assign the verb class to its own variable and set its properties before appending it to the response.

 .. code-block:: javascript